stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

 ![](./images/robot_viz_dual.jpg)

-The explained concepts can be generalized for N cameras.
+The concepts exposed in this section can be applied to a multi-camera setup comprised of *N* cameras.

 ### Set the parameters

-Three xacro arguments are defined at the very beginning of the example `xacro` file.
+A few xacro arguments are defined at the very beginning of the `zed_robot_dual.urdf.xacro` file.

-It is required to specify the name and the model for each camera installed on the robot:
+The name and the model of each camera installed on the robot must be specified:

 ```xml
   <xacro:arg name="camera_name_1"   default="zed_front" />